nachovz/wordpress-gitpod-one-click/README.md

 You can use this repository to run a plain WordPress installation.

 Using:

 Apache

 MySql
-  User: root
+- User: root
-  Pass: <none>
+- Pass: (no password)

 WP-CLI
-  Admin User: gitpod
+- Admin User: gitpod
-  Admin pass: gitpod
+- Admin pass: gitpod